material-motion/material-motion/specifications/runtime/README.md

 1. How are plans provided to a Runtime?
 1. How does a Runtime know how to execute Plans?

-To answer the first question we introduce two new types into the system: the `Plan` and the `Transaction`.
+To answer the first question we introduce two new types into the system: the Plan and the Transaction.

 A Plan is an object representing **what you want something to do**.